Last Updated: April 21, 2021

 Post-Intensive Care Syndrome

-Patients with COVID-19 are reported to experience prolonged delirium and/or encephalopathy associated with mechanical ventilation.33 Neurological complications are associated with older age and underlying conditions such as hypertension and diabetes mellitus.34 Autopsy studies have reported both macrovascular and microvascular thrombosis, with evidence of hypoxic ischemia.35 Adequate management requires careful attention to best sedation practices and vigilance in stroke detection.
+Patients with COVID-19 are reported to experience prolonged delirium and/or encephalopathy.
+Risk factors that are associated with delirium include the use of mechanical ventilation; the use of restraints; the use of benzodiazepine, opioid, and vasopressor infusions; and the use of antipsychotics.36,37 Neurological complications are associated with older age and underlying conditions, such as hypertension and diabetes mellitus.38 Autopsy studies have reported both macrovascular and microvascular thrombosis, with evidence of hypoxic ischemia.39 Adequate management requires careful attention to best sedation practices and vigilance in stroke detection.

-Post-intensive care syndrome (PICS) is a spectrum of cognitive, psychiatric, and/or physical disability that affects survivors of critical illness and persists after a patient leaves the ICU.36 Patients with PICS may present with varying levels of impairment; including profound muscle weakness (ICU-acquired weakness); problems with thinking and judgment (cognitive dysfunction); and mental health problems, such as problems sleeping, post-traumatic stress disorder (PTSD), depression, and anxiety.
-ICU-acquired weakness affects 33% of all patients who receive mechanical ventilation, 50% of patients with sepsis, and ≤50% of patients who remain in the ICU for ≥1 week.37-39 Cognitive dysfunction affects 30% to 80% of patients discharged from the ICU.40-42 About 50% of ICU survivors do not return to work within 1 year after discharge.43 Although no single risk factor has been associated with PICS, there are opportunities to minimize the risk of PICS through medication management (using the A-F Bundle), physical rehabilitation, follow-up clinics, family support, and improved education about the syndrome.
+Post-intensive care syndrome (PICS) is a spectrum of cognitive, psychiatric, and/or physical disability that affects survivors of critical illness and persists after a patient leaves the ICU.40 Patients with PICS may present with varying levels of impairment; including profound muscle weakness (ICU-acquired weakness); problems with thinking and judgment (cognitive dysfunction); and mental health problems, such as problems sleeping, post-traumatic stress disorder (PTSD), depression, and anxiety.
+ICU-acquired weakness affects 33% of all patients who receive mechanical ventilation, 50% of patients with sepsis, and ≤50% of patients who remain in the ICU for ≥1 week.41-43 Cognitive dysfunction affects 30% to 80% of patients discharged from the ICU.44-46 About 50% of ICU survivors do not return to work within 1 year after discharge.47 Although no single risk factor has been associated with PICS, there are opportunities to minimize the risk of PICS through medication management (using the A-F Bundle), physical rehabilitation, follow-up clinics, family support, and improved education about the syndrome.
 PICS also affects family members who participate in the care of their loved ones.
-In one study, a third of family members who had main decision-making roles experienced mental health problems such as depression, anxiety, and PTSD.44
+In one study, a third of family members who had main decision-making roles experienced mental health problems, such as depression, anxiety, and PTSD.48

 Other Intensive Care Unit-Related Complications